-The Center for Aging and Health at UNC, received a 5 year grant from the Health Resources and Services Administration to integrate geriatrics into primary care and expand interprofessional education in geriatrics.
+The Center for Aging and Health at UNC received a five-year grant from the Health Resources and Services Administration to integrate geriatrics into primary care and expand interprofessional education in geriatrics.

-Partners include East Carolina University College of Nursing the NC Area Health Education Centers (AHEC) Program and all nine regional AHEC partners covering all of the 100 counties in North Carolina.
+Partners include East Carolina University College of Nursing, the NC Area Health Education Centers (AHEC) Program and all nine regional AHEC partners covering 100 counties in North Carolina.
 Continuing education for health care professionals and families is provided by Area L, Charlotte, Eastern, Greensboro, Mountain, Northwest, Southern Regional, Southeast and Wake.
-AHECs along with the the North Carolina Division of Aging and Adult Services and UNC Schools of Medicine, Nursing, Social Work, Dentistry, Pharmacy and Public Health help the CGWEP building bridges between the clinic and the community.
+AHECs, along with the the North Carolina Division of Aging and Adult Services and UNC Schools of Medicine, Nursing, Social Work, Dentistry, Pharmacy and Public Health, help the CGWEP build bridges between the clinic and the community.

 - Increase the number of dementia caregivers who receive education and support

 - Increase the screening of older adults for opioid misuse

 - Increase the number of older adults who have completed an advance care plan

 - Increase falls screening and intervention rates in primary care

 - Decrease the number of older adults returning to the emergency room due to a fall